smartSenseSolutions/edc-chat-application/README.md

 1. SSI Dim wallet stub application

 #### Note:
-- We need to expose wallet stun on `https` URL as while verification of VP token EDC will resolve DID document on `https`.
+- We need to expose wallet stub on `https` URL as while verification of VP token, EDC will resolve DID document on `https`.
 You can use `ngrok` or `tunnelmol` for this purpose.
 - Alternatively, You can use hosted wallet stub application on https://wallet.learn.smartsenselabs.com for testing purpose.

 ### High level diagram